MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/batchingpolicy.md

 ## Batch data size

 The batching policy data size is set for uncompressed data.
+For Parquet, AVRO, and ORC files, an estimation is calculated based on file size.
 When ingesting compressed data, the uncompressed data size is evaluated as follows in descending order of accuracy:
           -
 1. If the uncompressed size is provided in the ingestion source options, that value is used.
 1. When ingesting local files using SDKs, zip archives and gzip streams are inspected to assess their raw size.
 1. If previous options do not provide a data size, a factor is applied to the compressed data size to estimate the uncompressed data size.

 ## Batching latencies